Scheer makes quick campaign stop in Comox - BC Local News

-The federal election is underway, but already one of the leaders has made a quick stop in the Comox Valley.
+The federal election is underway, but already one of the leaders has made a quick stop on Vancouver Island.

 Conservative leader Andrew Scheer pulled into Comox for an appearance outside at the marina on Sunday afternoon.
 A crowd of at least 50 people was on hand to show support for the federal leader.